-- 6. Complete the following steps to select the fiscal year range:
+- 6. Complete the following steps to select the fiscal year range: - a.
+Select the Where Condition field in the FISCAL_YEAR column and click .
+The Where Condition window displays. - b.

-- b.
 On the Form tab, select BETWEEN in the Operators field. - c.
 Select 1998 in the first Constant field. - d.
 Select 2001 in the second Constant field and click OK.